netscaler/netscaler-adc-metrics-exporter/README.md

 <summary>3.
 Empty values next to metric names</summary>
 <br>

 It may be observed that some metrics are being received by Prometheus but have no value associated with them.
-This means that that the exporter is unable to collect that particular metric from the NetScaler.
+This means that that the exporter is unable to collect that particular metric from the Citrix ADC.
 It could be either becuase:

 i.
-The device provided as a ```--target-nsip``` is reachable on the IP and port but is not a NetScaler, or
+The device provided as a ```--target-nsip``` is reachable on the IP and port but is not a Citrix ADC, or

 ii.
-The metric being fetched does not exist in the NetScaler.
+The metric being fetched does not exist in the Citrix ADC.
 Possibly due to it being an invalid metric name.

 </details>
 <br>